 The Child Care for Working Families Act would address the current early learning and care crisis by ensuring that no family under 150 percent of state median income pays more than seven percent of their income on child care.
 Families would pay their fair share for care on a sliding scale, regardless of the number of children they have.
+Families under 75 percent of the state median income will not have to pay anything at all.
 The bill would also support universal access to high-quality preschool programs for all 3- and 4-year olds.
 Finally, the bill would significantly improve compensation and training for the child care workforce to ensure that our nation's teachers and caregivers have the support they need, as well as the children they are caring for, to thrive.